Rishiv1000/Calendar-Based-Task-Tracker-WebApp/README.md

 # Calendar Task Tracker Web application

-A task manager app inspired by JIRA allows you to manage your daily tasks.
+A task manager for your daily tasks.
 # Setting up development environment
   1. Prerequisites
       - you need to have [node.js](https://nodejs.org/en/) installed in your machine